2700 W. Anderson Ln., Austin, TX 78757 (map)

 The Coalition of Texans with Disabilities (CTD) is proud to host the Cinema Touching Disability Film Festival and Short Film Competition.
 This annual event shines a spotlight on films that positively and accurately represent disability.
 The festival continually serves as a unique and entertaining way of dispelling common misperceptions about disability.

-The date and location for the 12th annual Cinema Touching Disability Film Festival and Short Film Competition are set!
-In 2015, we're proud to feature A Brave Heart: The Lizzie Velasquez Story and Right Footed.
-We'll be returning to the Alamo Drafthouse Village the first weekend of November, 2015.
-Stay in touch as we fill out our exciting program: follow us on Facebook and Twitter and subscribe to Cinema Touching Disability News, our monthly e-newsletter (it's free)!
+In 2015, we were proud to feature A Brave Heart: The Lizzie Velasquez Story and Right Footed.
+We returned to the Alamo Drafthouse Village the first weekend of November, 2015.
+Stay in touch as we wind down this year's Festival: follow us on Facebook and Twitter and subscribe to Cinema Touching Disability News, our monthly e-newsletter (it's free)!

 CTD selected these films because they show that having a disability doesn’t prevent remarkable achievement and bringing meaning to one's own life.
 Along the way, the films' subjects have also touched the lives of other people, bringing their positivity to the world.
 In A Brave Heart, Lizzie Velasquez goes from being viciously bullied because of her disability- an extremely rare condition that prevents her from gaining weight- to building a life and career as a nationally recognized anti-bullying advocate.
 In Right Footed, Jessica Cox becomes a licensed pilot despite being born without arms.
 In fact, when she goes flying, she prefers to wear a t-shirt that says “Look Ma, No Hands!”